-Early glaucoma diagnosis
+Importance of early glaucoma diagnosis

 Are cataracts and glaucoma related?

 Many individuals, typically over the age of 60, are diagnosed with cataracts – the clouding of the lens in the eye.
 Trauma to the eye or certain medications may lead to glaucoma or cataracts.
 It is important to be well informed of the possible side effects of medications.
 Although some patients have both cataracts and glaucoma, having glaucoma does not necessarily mean that you will get cataracts and having cataracts does not necessarily mean that you will get glaucoma.

+Glaucoma is diagnosed by an examination of the eye that emphasizes eye pressure measurement, examining the optic nerve visually, and assessment of optic nerve function.
 A glaucoma eye exam provides important information to your eye doctor about the health of your eyes.
 It is often part of a routine eye exam and is painless.

 Preparing for your eye exam